paulscherrerinstitute/pylauncher/Readme.md

 -----------------------------------------------
 -----------------------------------------------

-Currently comma separated value configuration format is supported (for details check examples in ./menus/ directory) with additional support for comments.
+Currently json configuration format is supported (for details check examples in ./menus/ directory).
+The configuration file consists of 3 configurations to:

-Following items are currently supported:

--   Main menu title which is shown as label of main launcher button.
-Only one should be defined
+  1. set the menu title
     ```
-    main-title,"This is menu title"
+    "menu-title": "This is menu title",
     ```

--   comment
+  2. To specify possible views of the launcher (e.g. exert, user, ...)
+[If no views leave empty]
     ```
-    # This is some comment
+    "file-choice": [
+            {"text": "Expert", "file": "expert.json"}
+            {"text": "Developer", "file": "dev.json"}
+        ]
     ```
+  3. Main section to specify launcher to define each launcher item.
+Following types of items are supported:

     - separator to visually separate menu items
     ```
-    separator
+    {"type": "separator"}
     ```

     - "title" is a special separator with text
     ```
-    title,"This is text"
+    {"type": "title", "text": "This is button text"},
     ```

     - Button which executes shell command defined in parameter. parameter is combined with "cmd" parameter in configuration file (e.g. bash -c 'parameter').
     ```
-    cmd,"This is button text",parameter
+    {"type": "cmd", "text": "This is command button", "param": "ls"},
     ```

     - Button which opens submenu defined in different file.
     ```
-    menu,"This is button text",submenu-file-name
-    ```

--   Menu item which opens another menu defined in different file (for example to open user/expert view)

-    ```
-    file-choice,"This is button text",menu-file-name
+    {"type": "menu", "text": "Strip-tool", "file": "menu_2.json"}
     ```